Shayan-Amz/Fractional-Knapsack-Greedy/README.md

 `tests/test_fractional.cpp` — no framework needed, runs in a quarter of a second:

-* textbook instances (CLRS §16.2, the original assignment's example, all-fits, zero capacity, ties, extreme magnitudes, invalid input);
+* textbook instances (CLRS §16.2, the juice example, all-fits, zero capacity, ties, extreme magnitudes, invalid input);
 * **20 000 random instances** (`n ≤ 10`) whose greedy value is compared with an **exhaustive
   enumeration of the LP's vertices** — every vertex of the feasible polytope has at most one fractional coordinate, so "every subset taken whole + at most one extra item taken fractionally" is a complete search;
 * on every instance: feasibility, at most one fractional item, capacity exhausted when the items do not all fit, non-increasing density order, and `fractional optimum ≥ 0/1 optimum` (with equality whenever the greedy solution is integral).

 CI runs the suite with GCC, Clang, MSVC and on macOS.